nacarbone/retail-earnings-agent/README.md

 The idea behind Docker is that it provides a self-contained virtual operating system in which we can run an application.
 The rationale behind this is that different applications require different components to run, but with Docker we can know for certain that our application will run, provided the host computer has the ability to virtualize applications.
 In this sense, we can think of Docker as an abstract operating system.

-For our purposes, we know that the application's installation would rely heavily on the use of conda environments, so I used a miniconda base image, which is specified at the top line of my Dockerfile.
+For our purposes, we knew that the application's installation would rely heavily on the use of conda environments, so we used a miniconda base image, which is specified at the top line of the Dockerfile.

 ```Docker
 FROM continuumio/miniconda3